 on topics such as infection prevention and control.

 The roll out of the project is being done in a manner that standardizes an approach to the inclusion and recognition of caregivers across the AOHT.
 If someone is identified by a participating organization as an essential caregiver, they will maintain that role as they seamlessly transition across the continuum of care throughout the community.

 Identifying the caregiver is an important step in establishing and strengthening a relationship that can yield better patient care and outcomes and provide the team with a better understanding of the patient, their medical condition, and beyond.

 Project: Engaging Upstream with the Citizens' Reference Panel

-As part of our commitment to meaningfully engage citizens in system design, our team will be convening a Citizens’ Reference Panel to hear from a representative group of citizens that broadly reflect the diversity found within the community.
-Working together, this diverse group of randomly-selected citizens will provide the AOHT with recommendations that will shape the future of health in their region through a process known as “deliberative engagement”.
+As part of our commitment to meaningfully engage citizens in system design, our team convened the Citizens’ Reference Panel on Integrated Care to hear from a representative group of citizens that broadly reflect the diversity found within Algoma.
+Working together, this diverse group of randomly-selected citizens will provided the AOHT with recommendations that will shape the future of health in their region through a process known as “deliberative engagement”.